pdhai1996/Rwazi/README.md

 ## Features

 - Search for places by geographical location (latitude/longitude)
-- Filter by distance radius (meters)
+- Filter by distance radius (kilometer)
 - Filter by service type
 - Search by keywords
 - Paginated results with distance calculations
-- Spatial indexing for fast geo-queries
+- Spatial indexing for fast geo-queries and scaling

 ## Getting Started with Docker Compose